zarebski-m/img-rot/README.md

 How to build
 ------------

 The program requires two external libraries: `zlib` and `libpng` - both for reading the pictures.
-Wymagane sa dwie biblioteki zewnetrzne: zlib oraz libpng (obie wymagane do wczytania obrazu).
 Makefile for MinGW is provided.

 Program is tested on Visual C++ 2012 and GCC 4.7.1.